A brief history

 Eventually, the city was abandoned and fell into ruin.
 It was first seen by Europeans in the early 16th century.
 Investigations on the site began in the 19th century, when the monument caused controversy amongst the archaeological world with political pressure placed upon archaeologists by the then white supremacist government of Rhodesia to deny it could ever have been built by native Zimbabweans.
 Great Zimbabwe has since been adopted as a national monument by the Zimbabwean government, with the modern state named after it.
 The word ‘Great’ distinguishes the site from the 200 other small ruins, also known as ‘zimbabwe’s’, spread across southern Africa.
 Great Zimbabwe is the largest of such sites.

-Zimbabwe, like its neighbours Zambia and Botswana has a very similar climate with the rainy season running from November through to mid April.
+Zimbabwe, like its neighbours Zambia and Botswana, has a very similar climate with the rainy season running from November through to mid April.
 The cooler winter months are drier.
+Especially July until October are excellent to spot a lot of wildlife in the national parks.
+Hwange National Park is the most popular and biggest wildlife park of Zimbabwe.

-The flow of water over the Victoria Falls peaks in March at the end of the rainy season.
-At this time of year, you really know why the local name is ‘Mosi oa Tunya’ or ‘The Smoke that Thunders’!
+White water rafting on the Zambezi can be done best from August till December, when the waterlevel is low and the rapids fast!
+The flow of water over the Victoria Falls peaks in March, at the end of the rainy season.
+There is no doubt why it's local name is ‘Mosi oa Tunya’ or ‘The Smoke that Thunders’!